tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_tooldecisions.md

 Engineers can either read the documentation directly in the Markdown source, or they can read it displayed in a browser.

-If you plan to have developers write, definitely check out Riona Macnamara's Write the Docs 2015 presentation: [Documentation, Disrupted: How two technical writers changed Google engineering culture](http://en.wikipedia.org/wiki/Continental_drift
+If you plan to have developers write, definitely check out Riona Macnamara's Write the Docs 2015 presentation: [Documentation, Disrupted: How two technical writers changed Google engineering culture](https://www.youtube.com/embed/EnB8GtPuauw).
-).
-{% unless site.target == "pdf" %}

-<iframe width="640" height="360" src="https://www.youtube.com/embed/EnB8GtPuauw" frameborder="0" allowfullscreen></iframe>

-{% endunless %}

 ## Pros of having developers write